yngalxx/Master_degree/README.md

 **IMPORTANT:**
 - Pytorch related packages are not included in requirements.txt, use the following commands to install them: "pip3 install torch==1.10.2+cu113 torchvision==0.11.3+cu113 -f https://download.pytorch.org/whl/cu113/torch_stable.html" if you intend to use the GPU, or "pip3 install torch==1.10.2 torchvision==0.11.3" if you intend to use the CPU (not recommended for model training).</em>
-- Each src script with 'runner' in its name is a command line application.
-Run it with argument '--help' to see the description of the other arguments.
+- Each script in directory named 'runner' is a command line application (despite of 'constants.py', where you can edit default arguments).
+Run each with argument '--help' to see the description of the other arguments.
 - Valid paths are generated automatically, but you can provide specific ones using click arguments in the command line for each runner.